project-march/ProjectMarch/doc/using_the_march_exoskeleton/using_the_gait_generator.rst

 In the bottom right of the gait generator it is possible to change the duration of the gait file.
 By ticking the box ``Scale Setpoints``, you can scale all the setpoints to the new duration of the gait, so that the relative amount of time between the setpoints will stay the same.
 Without ticking this box the total amount of time of the gait will change without changing the absolute amount of time between setpoints.
-This means, when decreasing the total amount of time it is possible that some of the last setpoints will be deleted as they exceed the new duration.
+This means, when decreasing the total amount of time it is possible that some last setpoints will be deleted as they exceed the new duration.
 When this happens, a warning will be given by the gait generator.

 Velocity Markers